Purple-Wolves-Studio/WH40K_KillTeam_v2/README.md

 ## Design, Requirements, and Known Issues

-Required Code Elements
+Required Code Elements:

     - The Combi ability provides a Boltgun for every operative carrying a weapon with the "Combi" special rule.
 There needs to be a boolean to provide the operative with a Boltgun if true.

-Required UI Elements
+Required UI Elements:

     - Some weapons have options for how to fire them.
 To make it user friendly, a tab style of swapping between choices would be simple and quick.
 No dropdown menus.
 Only seamless transitions.